Current Advice on Parasite Control:

 Host Associations, Sites of Infection, Pathogenesis

-- Toxoplasma gondii is a two-host coccidial organism.
+- Toxoplasma gondii is a two-host coccidial organism, although cats can also be infected by the ingestion of oocysts.

-- Sexual stages develop only in the intestine of felids (wild and domestic).
+- Sexual stages develop only in the intestine of felid definitive hosts (wild and domestic).

-- Extraintestinal, asexual stages (tachyzoites, bradyzoites) are found in all mammalian and avian species.
+- Extraintestinal, asexual stages (tachyzoites, bradyzoites) develop in all mammalian and avian species.

 - Tachyzoites divide rapidly within various cells, leading to cell death, tissue necrosis, and granulomatous inflammation.

-- Following acute infection, the organism survives for extended periods as slow dividing bradyzoites in tissue cysts.
-These may be reactivated by immunosuppression.
+- Following acute infection, the organism survives for extended periods in host tissues as slowly dividing bradyzoites within tissue cysts.
+Bradyzoites may be reactivated and transform to rapidly dividing tachyzoites upon host immunosuppression.

 - Clinical disease is more severe in immunocompromised individuals, developing fetuses, and the elderly.

-- If a cat is shedding oocysts identified as Toxoplasma, the cat could be quarantined until shedding ceases (i.e., 1 to 3 weeks) if any household members are pregnant or immunocompromised.
-Owners should be given this option or at least warned of the risk of transmission and the need for meticulous hygiene when cleaning litter boxes or other articles contaminated with cat feces during the period of shedding.
+- If a cat is shedding oocysts morphologically consistent with a diagnosis of T. gondii, the cat could be quarantined until shedding ceases (i.e., 1 to 3 weeks) if any household members are pregnant or immunocompromised.
+Owners should be given this option and warned of the risk of transmission and the need for meticulous hygiene when cleaning litter boxes or other articles contaminated with cat feces during the period of shedding.

 - Cat feces containing oocysts should be disposed of in a manner that prevents exposure to humans or other animals (e.g., landfill, incinerator).

 - Antibody testing may be useful for determining the approximate time of acquired infection (i.e., recent or in the past).
-Antibody testing is also useful in determining susceptibility to acquiring toxoplasmosis (seronegative cats are susceptible) or if toxoplasmosis could be a possible cause of current, clinically compatible illness.
+Antibody testing is also useful in determining susceptibility to acquiring a new T. gondii infection (seronegative cats are susceptible) or if toxoplasmosis could be a possible cause of current, clinically compatible illness in the feline patient.

 - Most seropositive (IgM or IgG) cats have completed oocyst shedding and are unlikely to repeat shedding or be a source of human infection.

-- There is no approved treatment for toxoplasmosis in cats or dogs
+There is no approved treatment for toxoplasmosis in cats or dogs.
+However, the following medications and regimens have been used successfully.

 - Clindamycin hydrochloride (10 to 12 mg/kg orally twice daily for 2 to 4 weeks) can be used to treat disseminated toxoplasmosis.